nforgeio/neonKUBE/Images/neon-proxy-manager/README.md

 The `neon-proxy-manager` image handles the generation and updating of the proxy service configurations in Consul based on proxy definitions and TLS certificates loaded into Consul by the `neon-cli`.
 These configurations are consumed by the HAProxy `neon-proxy-public` and `neon-proxy-private`, `neon-proxy-cache-public` and `neon-proxy-cache-private` services.

-`neon-proxy-manager` automatically manages the lifecycle of the `neon-proxy-cache-oublic` and `neon-proxy-cache-private` services by starting them when one or more corresponding traffic director rules enable caching and stopping then when no rules enable caching.
+`neon-proxy-manager` automatically manages the lifecycle of the `neon-proxy-cache-oublic` and `neon-proxy-cache-private` services by starting them when one or more corresponding traffic manager rules enable caching and stopping then when no rules enable caching.
 This means that `neon-proxy-manager` may only be deployed to hive managers and that the Docker Unix domain socket must be mapped in, so the `neon-proxy-manager` can control the caching services.

 **HiveMQ** broadcast channels are used by `neon-proxy-manager` to notify the proxy and service instances of configuration changes.
 A change notification message is published to the **proxy-public-update** channel when the public proxy configuration has changed or to **proxy-private-update** for private changes.
 The `neon-proxy-public` service listens to the **proxy-public-update** channel and `neon-proxy-private` to the **neon-private-update** channel.